FerretDB/FerretDB/website/blog/2023-07-27-grafana-monitoring-ferretdb.md

 ## What is Grafana?

-Grafana is a comprehensive visualization and monitoring tool for managing and tracking data from multiple data sources such as MongoDB, ElasticSearch, PostgreSQL, MySQL, and Graphite, among others.
+Grafana is a comprehensive visualization and monitoring tool for managing and tracking data from multiple data sources such as MongoDB, PostgreSQL, and Prometheus, among others.

 With insight into large data sets with complex infrastructures, Grafana provides you with configurable dashboards that you can use to tailor the different visualizations (or panels) for your data.
 Dashboards in Grafana consists of panels containing several views such as graph, table, and heatmap.